Code Checks

 - Python

-To use any of these checks, you simply specify them when running an evaluation as follows:
+To use any of these checks, specify them by name when running an evaluation:

 - Typescript